achojs/acho/README.md

 By default the messages structure is brief: Just the message type followed by the message itself.

 But you can easily modify the output.
-For example, let's add a timestamp to each message:
+For example, let's add a trace to each message:

 <p align="center">
   <br>